-In addition to the above projects which are approved and scheduled in the Ada County Highway District's plan, the City of Meridian has recommended approval to Ada County Highway District of a complete reconstruction of the Main Street and Meridian Road corridor between I-84 and Cherry Lane within the next three to ten years (2008 to 2015).
+Add a note supporting implementation of the Downtown Meridian Transportation Management Plan, which proposes a solution to the traffic situation on Main and Meridian roads in downtown Meridian.
 The new design is called the "Split Corridor" and will create a one-way traffic system between the I-84 interchange and approximately the railroad tracks with Main Street being northbound and Meridian Road being southbound.
 North of the railroad, the system will retain its two-way traffic movement.
-This project is described in more detail in the Downtown Meridian Transportation Management Plan.
+This project is described in more detail in the plan.